xiaoxianyu-office/mm/skills/mechanics/missile.md

 <tr class="odd">
 <td> hitConditions </td>
 <td> </td>
 <td> A list of conditions that a target must meet in order for the projectile to be able to hit it.
-See the <a href="/skills/mechanics/projectile">projectile</a> mechanic for more info</td>
+See the <a href="/skills/mechanics/projectile">projectile</a> mechanic for more info. <b>Premium Only</b> Mechanic</td>
 <td> </td>
 </tr>
 </tbody>